Order of the Arrow Awards & Vigil Nomination

 The Vigil Honor is a high mark of distinction and recognition reserved for those Order of Arrow members who, by reason of exceptional service, personal effort, and unselfish interest have made distinguished contributions beyond the immediate responsibilities of their position or office to one or more of the following: their lodge, the Order of the Arrow, Scouting, or their council scout camp.
 Under no circumstance should tenure in Scouting or the Order of the Arrow be considered as reason enough for a Vigil Honor recommendation

 A nomination will be accepted at any time, but the annual deadline for consideration for the next year is August 29 of the current year.
+Access the list of Vigil eligible members here (updated monthly).
 An eligible Order of the Arrow member may be nominated in two ways:

 1. Access a fillable PDF on the lodge website, complete it, and email it to: firstname.lastname@example.org